 Dr. Bright is listed in the 1885 Ontario Business Directory as practicing in Chatham.
 In the 1886 Chatham Directory and Gazetteer, he is listed as Dr. J. C. Bright, Chemist and Druggist, King St. opposite the market square.
 The address is listed as 43 King St., West in the Ontario Business Directory of 1888.

-On or about the 27th of May, 1887, Dr. Bright was arrested and charged with murder in the death of a young woman named Ruth Harlowe.
+On or about the 27th of May, 1887 Dr. Bright was arrested and charged with murder in the death of a young woman named Ruth Harlowe.
 Ms. Harlowe had travelled from Hamilton to Chatham for an abortion.
+Abortion in Canada was illegal until 1969 when Parliament passed a law that allowed abortion in certain circumstances to protect the health of the mother.
 Dr. Bright performed the abortion and Ms. Harlowe died a short time later.
 Dr. Bright was held in custody while he was on trial and the Chatham newspaper covered the trial with daily updates.
 The October 14th, 1887 edition announced that Dr. Bright had been acquitted by a jury on the 12th of October, 1887.

 Dr. Bright died on the 24th of September, 1892.
 He was buried at Maple Leaf Cemetery.
 Upon his death he left behind a daughter Nettie Ferris who resided in New London, Ohio.
 It states in his obituary in the Chatham newspaper, that he had been a physician in Chatham for the past 35 years.

-The photo used is the tombstone of Dr. Bright’s wife Susan.
-To date, the tombstone of Dr. Bright has not been located.
+*The photo used is the tombstone of Dr. Bright’s wife Susan.
+To date, the tombstone of Dr. Bright has not been located, despite extensive searches at Maple Leaf Cemetery.

 **The webmaster is grateful for the research assistance of Goldie Howes.